Babies love the natural sweetness of carrots, which are rich in beta-carotene that helps keep developing eyes healthy.

 Since Caroline could sit while supported but was still working on holding her head up steadily, we decided to wait a while longer before letting her try cereal.
 When the day finally came, I was really excited -- probably too excited -- and I narrated what I was doing, step by step, so she'd start to become familiar with her bib, the box of cereal, and her bowl and spoon.

 The first spoonful went down, as did the second.
 But after a while, Caroline decided she'd rather push the cereal back out with her tongue than swallow any more of it.
-Her facial expression were clearly telling me that she wasn't a fan, so we stopped after only a few spoonfuls.
+Her facial expressions were clearly telling me that she wasn't a fan, so we stopped after only a few spoonfuls.